starhawking/python-terrascript/README.rst

 Python-Terrascript is a Python package for generating Terraform configurations in JSON format.

-This is the ``develop`` branch of Terrascript which is currently undergoing a major rewrite and is unlikely to be useful at this stage.

 Creating Terraform through a Python script offers a degree of flexibility superior to writing Terraform configurations by hand.